gnikolovski/commerce_price_updater/README.md

 To use this module you must have Drupal Commerce 2.x installed.
-We use this module internally, and it is still in a development phase, just like Drupal Commerce 2.x, so if you find bugs or if you want to suggest a feature please open an issue.
+We use this module internally, and it is still in a development phase, just like Drupal Commerce 2.x, so if you find any bugs or if you want to suggest a feature please open an issue.
 For now you can import prices only from CSV files, but I plan to add XML and JSON support.